Zyro1331/SqueakNP/README.md

 Make sure to name the application accordingly and set the Callback URL to http://localhost</br>
 Once you've gotten your API Key, paste the key and your Last.fm username into the fields in **squeakconfig.cfg**

-<sub>Last.fm support was added via a generious code donation from [@EuphieEuphoria](https://github.com/EuphieEuphoria), go send some love and support to him!</sub>
+<sub>Last.fm support was added via a generous code donation from [@EuphieEuphoria](https://github.com/EuphieEuphoria), go send some love and support to him! 🧡</sub>